‘The work of the hands is the expression of the heart’ by Carolyn McGregor, Osteopath

 I am learning to travel by sea kayak.

-For the past nine years, my practice set in the heart of Newlyn, homed in a small former fisherman’s cottage, close to the sea.
+For the past twelve years, my practice set in the heart of Newlyn, homed in a small former fisherman’s cottage, close to the sea.
 It was an amazing opportunity and provided a peaceful place for patients to receive my work.

 As the winter gales arrived in Cornwall last year I renewed my search for a new home for my practice.
 Wishing to stay in Newlyn, for the village has been the closest thing to home I know – a place of nurture and friendship, practicality and livelihood, the fishing, and many small businesses.
 A ‘proper working village’.